SirScythe/airco2ntrol/README.md

 In the sensor.py following variable can be changed if you have multiple hidraw devices connected:
 - **device** Hidraw device node. (default = '/dev/hidraw0')

+## Docker

+When running Home Assistant in a docker container you can use the `--device=/dev/hidraw0:/dev/hidraw0` parameter to allow access to the device without having to run in privileged mode.

 ## Developers notice
 The pdf in this repository describes the usb protocol.
 There exists more than just co2 and temperature readings.
 Some devices appear to have a humidity reading but mine does only display "0" for humidity (opcode: 0x41).